Groucho/groucho/DOCS.md

   }
 }];
 ```
-NOTE: The structure of taxonomy output is particularly important to work with existing groucho functions, vocabularies must be listed on a single property, with tags beneath that with an ID and name property.
+NOTE: The structure of taxonomy output is _particularly important_ to work with existing groucho functions.
+Vocabularies must be listed on a single property, with each tags beneath it as an ID and name.
 As you might expect-- getting user favorites will not work unless the taxonomy property is listed in the stored properties.

-If you use Google Analytics or Google Tag Manager at all, you should access your dataLayer properties via the Data Layer Helper.
+If you use Google Analytics or Google Tag Manager, you should be accessing dataLayer properties via the Data Layer Helper.
 You can't be certain the values you care about are in the first array position.

 ```javascript
 var myHelper = new DataLayerHelper(dataLayer);